 2.Specify stored rows with 5 years, and refresh rows with 10 days.
 Suppose that today Oct 1, 2020, then

 2.1.
-Any data before Oct 1, 2015 will be removed.
+Any data between Sep 21, 2020 and Oct 1, 2015 will be removed.

-2.2 Any data change from Oct 1, 2015 to Sep 21, 2020, will NOT be refreshed, even there are any changes
+2.2 Any data change from Oct 1, 2015 to Sep 21, 2020, will NOT be refreshed, even if there are any changes, assuming that you don't enable Detect data changes, or you manually trigger historical refresh, or a model change forces a full refresh.

 2.3.
 Any data change from Sep 21, 2020 to Oct 1, 2020 will be refreshed.